Andy4495/ESP-WiFi-DS18B20-Temp-Sensor/README.md

 ## Hardware

-This particular device is line powered, and is therefore not optimized for low-power operation.
-The DS18B20 sensors are connected in external power mode (i.e., not using parasitic power), and the ESP8266 is always fully on and does not use any low-power modes.
+This particular sensor module is line powered, and is therefore not optimized for low-power operation.
+The DS18B20 temperature sensors are connected in external power mode (i.e., not using parasitic power), and the ESP8266 is always fully on and does not use any low-power modes.

 The signal pin definition is near the top of the sketch and can be changed as needed.